jonnymoo/PythonCalcs/README.md

 - **Process data with pandas:** Use pandas to manipulate and analyse the acquired data.
 - **Produce meaningful output:** Generate results which can be used as either validations, or updates.

+## Shapes

+See https://codepen.io/Jonny-Muir/full/XWQqqwy for an example of how to build a shape.

 ## Concepts

 - A calc is a stateless functions accessible at a REST end point